Who Has the Most Receiving Yards and Touchdowns in NFL Playoff History?

 Rice also has the most receiving touchdowns in the postseason

 Jerry Rice also holds a commanding lead in receiving touchdowns scored in the NFL playoffs with 22, eight of which came in his three Super Bowl victories with the 49ers.
-Gronk currently sits in second place with 15, while John Stallworth is currently in solo third with a dozen.
-But right on his heels is Travis Kelce, who is now tied for third with 11.
-And this top five is actually a top nine as five are tied for fifth with 10.
+Travis Kelce sits in solo second with 16, while Gronk is in third with 15.
+John Stallworth sits in solo fourth with a dozen, while five are tied for fifth with 10.

 - Jerry Rice: 29 games — 22 touchdown receptions